 - Select Edit ✎ in the Accounting section.

-- Select the Close the books checkbox.
+- Turn on the Close the books switch.

 - Enter a closing date.
 Give yourself a comfortable deadline.
 You shouldn't need to edit any transactions before this date.
 Your new bookkeeping work will start after this point.

 - Select the Allow changes after viewing a warning and entering a password option from the dropdown menu if you want to require a password before editing your closed books.